Logging facilities¶

 If the currently configured logging level is

-, then messages will be displayed for thefatal
+fatal, then messages will be displayed for thefatallogging level only.

 that, if configured, will not let any log be printed.